DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 claims.
 May this book help the Internet survive singular interests and contribute to it remaining a truly global space for humanity.

-# Chapter 1.
-From the Abolition of Space to the Emergence of Territory
+# Chapter 1: From the Abolition of Space to the Emergence of Territory

 The Internet presents a paradox that is difficult to understand and that has resulted in many misconceptions.
 The Internet is both abolishing space yet at the same time constituting a space itself.
-Common language betrays the close semantic proximity of the Internet and space: we speak of ‘going on the Internet, of a ‘navigator’ (the technical term for a browser), we ‘surf’ the Internet, where there are ‘sites’, ‘addresses’, firewalls and paywalls, and we talk about ‘virtual spaces’ in general.
+Common language betrays the close semantic proximity of the Internet and space: we speak of ‘going on the Internet’, of a ‘navigator’ (the technical term for a browser), we ‘surf’ the Internet, where there are ‘sites’, ‘addresses’, firewalls and paywalls, and we talk about ‘virtual spaces’ in general.
 Immediately from its beginnings the Internet was considered in utopian